jonwayne-tithely/vuejs.org/src/v2/style-guide/index.md

 </summary>
 {% endraw %}

-When Vue processes directives, `v-for` has a higher priority than `v-if`, so that this template:
+When Vue processes directives, `v-for` has a higher priority than `v-if` when both are present on the same element.
+That means that this template:

 ``` html
 <ul>